xpgram/advance-wars/src/00 - Todo List.md

   - [ ] While I'm at it, why are they imperfectly layered?
 There is consistently a .5 pixel overlap on some portions of the view.
 I suspect this has something to do with LowResTransform, but I couldn't really tell you why.
   I suppose it could also be a Pixi imprecision when scaling/placing independent layer items, objects which don't *technically* have anything to do with each other; Pixi doesn't *really* enforce a strict grid, you know.
 Maybe it does.

-- [ ] ChooseMapTarget projects choosable tile space without validating map points.
-  - [ ] On large maps, forgetting to validate the map.squareAt() you be plucking is veeery common.
-How can I prevent that mistake from being made?

 - [ ] Sometimes P4 gets stuck in the AnimateEvents turnstate before IssueOrderStart.
   - It's some issue with camera.targetInFrame() or whatever I called it; it only happens while at zoom stage 2 or 3 and is fixed by changing zoom levels.
   The camera won't move but it also can't yield control to the BSM.
   [ ] Create a dev button for posting camera state.

-- [ ] Flares do not use their Material to cast flares.
-  - I'm not even sure they recognize themselves as having Material ammunition.

 - [ ] Destroyable Bridges — same HP as meteors.
   - [ ] scenario.destroyableBridges == true changes a flag on all bridges on the map that activates HP and targetability.